 Tēnā koutou katoa, greetings to you all.
-Thank you for the opportunity to present the NZNO Professional Nursing Advisor report at this AGM.
+Thank you for the opportunity to present the NZNO Professional Nursing Advisor report at this BGM.

-I would like to thank Tracey and the committees for the dedication and hard work they have put in over the last year, to promote the College and work on important projects, which Tracey has highlighted in her report.
-Including the very successful conference in Rotorua last March!
+I would like to thank Emma and the committee for the dedication and hard work they have put in over the last two years to promote the College and their work on important projects, which Emma has highlighted in her report.

 We all know the last two years have been particularly trying.
-Nurses have been hit with many challenges - the ongoing effects of Covid 19, staffing shortages, extreme weather events to name a few.
+Nurses have been hit with many challenges - the ongoing effects of Covid 19, staffing shortages, extreme weather events, the cost of living crisis... to name just a few.
 It's clear that 2024 is going to be another year where we deal with change, both at a political level and inevitably in our workplaces.

-It has been good to see some positive changes, such as the government funding for those nurses returning to nursing and for internationally qualified nurses; also the changes to the immigration settings to put nursing on the fast track to residency.
-There has been a huge influx of overseas trained nurses since that time, which is now posing new issues - we are hearing anecdotal evidence that some overseas trained nurses are having difficulty securing employment in NZ.
-We are also aware of the impact on workplaces of having large numbers of new graduates entering the workforce.
+It has been good to see some positive changes, such as the government funding for CAP courses for NZ nurses returning to the workforce and for internationally qualified nurses; also the changes to the immigration settings to put nursing on the fast track to residency.
+There has been a huge influx of overseas trained nurses since that time, which is now posing new issues - we are now hearing anecdotal evidence that some overseas trained nurses are having difficulty securing employment in NZ.
+We are also aware of the impact on workplaces of having large numbers of new graduates in the workforce and the strain this puts on existing nurses.

 I want to highlight in this report some of the work NZNO has been undertaking to address issues.
-NZNO has now grown to around 60000 members.
+NZNO's annual report [2022/23] is available on the website NZNO Annual Report, 2022-2023.pdf.
+Our membership has now grown to around 60000 members.
 CE Paul Goulter has been actively involved meeting members in all sectors as well as meeting with health leaders, including Te Whatu Ora, the Minister of Health and the Chief Nurse.
 I will briefly highlight a few of the most recent activities and future projects.

 NZNO 'Maranga Mai!' campaign remains central to our strategic planning.
 Maranga Mai! means 'Rise Up!' and is a call for NZNO members, whatever sector they work in, to come together and take united action to win the political and resourcing commitments needed to address the nursing shortage crisis permanently.
 There have been a number of rallies in different sectors throughout the motu, to highlight this campaign.
 In July 2023, NZNO also launched The Nurse We Need campaign, which aims to raise awareness of the nursing workforce shortages.
-Please continue to share this online and get involved in local actions to support this campaign. <a href="https://maranga-mai.nzno.org.nz/why-we-support-maranga-mai.nzno.org.nz-whi-maranga-mai.nzno.org.nz-whi-maranga-mai.nzno.org.nz-whi-maranga-mai.nzno.org.nz-whi-maranga-mai.nzno.org.nz-whi-maranga-mai.nzno.org.nz-whi-maranga-m
+Please continue to share this online and get involved in local actions to support this campaign.

+https://maranga-mai.nzno.org.nz/why_we_support_maranga_mai

 NZNO is currently finalising the 2024/2025 strategic plan.
 Strategies are being developed for the four sector groups: Te Whatu Ora; Primary Healthcare; Aged care and Private/Hospice.
 NZNO College and Section committee members, delegates and other member leaders, have been invited to attend online workshops to input into these.
-The final plans have been presented to the Board and Te Poari earlier in March.
+The final plans have been presented to the Board and Te Poari this week.

 Pay equity - Finally a Pay Equity settlement was achieved in Te Whatu Ora, after a long and complicated process.
 Next steps are addressing the senior nurse salaries.
 NZNO has brought together a team of senior nurses, to look at development of a job scoping tool and a new pay scale.
 It is expected that this work will be completed before collective bargaining later in the year, with the result likely to be a key NZNO claim.
-Reaching agreement with Te Whatu Ora on a payscale which will attract and retain skilled nurses is crucial to the sustainability of our health system.
+Reaching agreement with TWO on a payscale which will attract and retain skilled nurses is crucial to the sustainability of our health system.